 - Add an Animation

-- Click on the Animations tab
+- Then, go to the Animations tab in the ribbon.

 Some popular options: